Thanishka15/TrackMySpend/README.md

 # TrackMySpend

-A modern Expense Tracker Progressive Web App (PWA) built with React + Vite to help you track your daily spending, manage expenses, and stay on top of your finances.
+rackMySpend is a modern Expense Tracker Progressive Web App (PWA) built using React and Vite.
+It helps users manage their finances by tracking income, monitoring expenses, and visualizing spending patterns through an interactive dashboard.
+The application is fast, responsive, and installable across devices, providing a seamless experience similar to a native mobile app.

 ## React Compiler